GordonLeong/telegram-invite-bot/README.md

 ## Conclusion
 The DOCS Telegram bot project demonstrates the application of serverless architecture and bot development to streamline administrative processes.
 The estimated impacts, based on administrator feedback, suggest a notable improvement in efficiency and security for the DOCS group management.

-## Project Endorsement

-Feedback and endorsement from the Executive Committee member of DOCS is available upon request to respect their privacy